Technology & Product

 Do I need an expensive 3D camera or a camera system for the motion analysis to work?

-Any RGB camera or 3D camera will work, allowing you to provide high-end motion analysis without having to spend big on expensive camera hardware.
+No, any RGB camera will work, allowing you to provide high-end motion analysis without having to spend big on expensive camera hardware.

 Is there a mobile app?